kaspanet/kaspad/infrastructure/network/netadapter/server/grpcserver/protowire/rpc.md

 <a name="protowire.GetUtxosByAddressesRequestMessage"></a>

 ### GetUtxosByAddressesRequestMessage
-GetUtxosByAddressesRequestMessage requests all current UTXOs for the given kaspad addresses
+GetUtxosByAddressesRequestMessage requests all current UTXOs for the given kaspad addresses.
+Both batchDaaScoreStart, batchSize parameters allow querying the entries in a batched process by using the DAA score of the last entry as a starting point for the next batch (note that some duplications are possible on the bordering DAA score).

 This call is only available when this kaspad was started with `--utxoindex`